-On the Money: Confronting fresh health insurance deductibles
+Confronting fresh health-insurance deductibles

 Many deductibles reset Jan.
 1, forcing patients to pay thousands of dollars for care or prescriptions before most insurance coverage starts.
 Such a financial hit can be brutal for patients with cancer or a chronic condition, some of whom may have just satisfied the previous year’s deductible the month before.

-More patients are using tax-exempt health savings accounts to set aside money that can soften this early-year crunch.
+More patients are using tax-exempt health-savings accounts to set aside money that can soften this early-year crunch.
 But there are no simple solutions to erase the problem for those without such accounts or the means to stock them.

 However, patient advocates see several ways to get relief.
 Here are some examples.